Coaching

 most of the time.
 But what

-about those times when you feel less than effective - when you are having
+about those times when you feel less than adequate - when you are having

-trouble coaching to a particular child, teen or adult?
+trouble coaching a particular child, teen, or adult?
 What is the problem?

 After working closely with sports coaches for many years, I have discovered

-that the problem more often lies with HOW coaches coach than in WHAT they
+that the problem more often lies with HOW coaches coach than with WHAT they

 coach.
 In other words, when conflicts arise between a player and a coach, the